 At Paddle, we speak with 30-40 SaaS businesses each month who are looking for Braintree alternatives.
 In these conversations, we take a deep-dive into all aspects of revenue delivery to understand what challenges businesses are facing and why they are looking for something different.

-Here are the five main reasons sellers look for an alternative.
+Here are the five main reasons SaaS businesses look for an alternative.

 Braintree only provides a solution for how you take and process payments.
 While clearly this is a core to running a business, it’s only part of how your revenue is ultimately delivered.